Designer Bias in Inclusive Design

 Exploratory research of Inclusive design toolkits like Cambridge Inclusive Design Toolkit and Microsoft Inclusive Design Toolkit which enabled us to find gaps and delve into the relationship of inclusive design and cognitive biases.

-This study used a qualitative approach to identify common designer biases by conducting a systematic literature review.
+We used a qualitative approach to identify common designer biases by conducting a systematic literature review.
 Search terms "Bias_Name" AND "design*" were used in online databases limited to English-language articles related to product and user-experience design.

 • Survey Analysis